-Consuming antioxidants is believed to lower the risk of many diseases.
-According to Better Health Channel, ‘antioxidants scavenge free radicals from the body cells and prevent or reduce the damage caused by oxidation.’
+Consuming antioxidants is believed to lower the risk of many diseases, where antioxidants scavenge free radicals from the body cells and prevent or reduce the damage caused by oxidation.

 One of the most common reasons why people use CBD is to reduce inflammation.
 A 2011 study suggests that adding healthy fats like omega-3s to one’s diet could also help balance the immune response.
 A placebo-controlled, double-blind study was conducted to test if adding omega-3 to diets of healthy young adults could decrease proinflammatory cytokine production and depressive and anxiety symptoms.
 The results included a 14% decrease in production molecules associated with inflammation and a 20% decrease in symptoms of anxiety.
 (6)

 A diet with a healthy ratio of omega-6 and omega-3 could lower the risk of skin disorders.
 Hemp seeds have a ratio of 3:1, which falls in the optimal range(7).
 Diets consisting largely of trans fat and unsaturated fat have a ratio of omega-6 and omega-3 that is considered unhealthy.
 Adding hemp seed oil to your diet can keep your body in balance, reducing the risk of heart disease, cancer, and stroke (8).